January - November 2019

-Memories in the RGV was a way to share where our favorite gatherings (red) traditions (blue), joyous events (white) took place
+Memories in the RGV was a way to share where our favorite gatherings (red), traditions (blue), and joyous events (white) took place

-While the 360-camera was a crowd favorite, the activity breaks also included coffee with an astronaut, yoga, a photo gallery, and more
+While the 360-camera was a crowd favorite, the activity breaks also included coffee with an astronaut, yoga, a photo gallery exhibition, and more

 “If you want to go quickly, go alone.
 If you want to go far, go together.”